List of Assassin's Creed characters: Vieri de' Pazzi

 Vieri de' Pazzi (1459 – 14 April 1478) (voiced by Yuri Lowenthal) is a Florentine nobleman and the youngest member of the Pazzi family, as well as a member of the Templar Order.
 He spends his father's money frivolously on weaponry, exotic animals and clothes.
 Fiercely competitive, he hosts running races, boating and horseback riding, but all of them are rigged; when he loses, he invites the winner's entire family for a victory poisoned dinner.
 He is secretly trained by his father, Francesco, in the Templar ways and assists in the plot to take over Florence.
 Vieri develops a rivalry with Ezio, who ultimately kills him during a confrontation in San Gimignano in 1478.

 Francesco de' Pazzi

 Francesco de' Pazzi (28 January 1444 – 26 April 1478) (voiced by Andreas Apergis) is a Florentine banker, a member of the Pazzi noble family, and Vieri de Pazzi's father.
 He is also a member of the Templar Order and one of the instigators the Pazzi conspiracy, a plot to remove the Medici from power in Florence.
 In 1478, Francesco and other conspirators attempt to assassinate Lorenzo and Giuliano de' Medici, and while they succeed in killing the latter, Lorenzo is saved by Ezio's interference.
 Shortly after, Ezio tracks down and kills Francesco, before his naked body is hanged from the Palazzo della Signoria to serve as a warning to the Templars.
-Historically, Francesco was hanged from the window of the Sala dei Duecento by an angry Florentine mob after the failure of the conspiracy.
+Historically, Francesco was hanged from the window of the Sala dei Duecento by an angry Florentine mob after the failure of the Pazzi conspiracy.